Hollywood Party (1934 film)

-Hollywood Party is a 1934 American pre-Code musical film produced and distributed by Metro-Goldwyn-Mayer (MGM).
-The film stars Laurel and Hardy, Jimmy Durante, Lupe Vélez, Jack Pearl, Charles Butterworth, Polly Moran, and The Three Stooges (in their final appearance for MGM, written by Arthur Kober).
+Hollywood Party is a 1934 American musical film produced and distributed by Metro-Goldwyn-Mayer (MGM).
+The pre-Code film stars Laurel and Hardy, Jimmy Durante, Lupe Vélez, Jack Pearl, Charles Butterworth, Polly Moran, and The Three Stooges (in their final appearance for MGM, written by Arthur Kober).
 Mickey Mouse (voiced by an uncredited Walt Disney) introduces Disney's Technicolor cartoon The Hot Choc-late Soldiers, with music by Nacio Herb Brown and lyrics by Arthur Freed.

 Plot

 Jungle movie star "Schnarzan" (satirizing Tarzan), is advised by his manager that he needs new lions for his pictures, as his old ones are "worn out".
 Schnarzan's rival Liondora, who also makes jungle pictures, is determined to buy the new lions himself.
 An international explorer, Baron Munchausen, intervenes and buys the lions for his friend Schnarzan.
 Schnarzan celebrates his victory by throwing a huge Hollywood party.

 Laurel and Hardy arrive about three quarters into the picture, as the owners of the lions.
 The baron has given them a bad check for the lions they provided, and they show up at Schnarzan's party to collect their fee in person.
 Instead, they get into an egg-breaking battle with the fiery Lupe Velez.
 When Laurel and Hardy never do get paid, they loose the lions on the party.
 A nightmarish riot ensues, and Schnarzan awakens to find he is just plain Jimmy Durante, who had a crazy dream.